gpuweb/WSL/Spec/source/index.rst

 If this relationship is cyclic, then the program is invalid.

 .. note::
-    This check is done on function declarations, not on function names, so if for example foo(int) calls foo(short), it is not considered recursion, as they are different functions after resolution of overloading.
+    This check is done on function declarations, not on function names, so if for example foo(int) calls foo(float), it is not considered recursion, as they are different functions after resolution of overloading.

 Dynamic rules